abajwa-hw/ambari-workshops/blueprints-demo-security.md

 ## Blueprints demo - Automate security setup

-- This is a demo to show how to ease the setup of secured 4-node (or single node) cluster using:
+- This demo is part of Ambari webinar and shows how to ease the setup of secured 4-node (or single node) cluster using:
   - Ambari blueprints
   - Custom Ambari services for:
     - OpenLDAP